 Fargo (1996)

-The Coen brothers’ brilliant, bloody, superbly acted classic is set in a very glum, very gray Minnesota and also manages to be very funny in a very pitch-black way.
+The Coen brothers’ brilliant, bloody, superbly acted classic is set in a very glum, very gray Minnesota, and manages to be very funny in a very pitch-black way.
 Decidedly not for kids.

 Miracle (2004)

-Another one set in Minnesota!
-The story of the 1980 US men’s Olympic hockey team as it took on the Soviets and grew to symbolize American patriotism during the Cold War.
+Here’s the story of the 1980 US men’s Olympic hockey team as it took on the Soviets and grew to symbolize American patriotism during the Cold War.
 Features excellent accents from areas of America with very cold weather, at least one famously inspiring locker room speech, and some truly impressive hockey flow.
-Family friendly—especially if your family likes sports or remembers the 1980s.
+Family-friendly—especially if your family likes sports or remembers the 1980s.

 March of the Penguins (2005)